duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 Even when battery cells are no longer usable, one interesting thing about batteries is that they don't consume these valuable materials over the course of their life, so most of the materials still exist in their original quantities.
 The problem is recovering them.

-At Rose City Robotics, we are developing autonomous robotic systems to enhance the recycling process of lithium-ion batteries.
+At RoZero Labs, we are developing autonomous robotic systems to enhance the recycling process of lithium-ion batteries.
 Our mission is to enable the autonomous disassembly of large lithium-ion batteries like the ones used in electric vehicles, recovering valuable materials with greater efficiency and lower emissions.

 ### The Need for Autonomous Robotic Disassembly